An upper bound for min-max angle of polygons: Min-Max Angle

+\begin{remark} Based on corollary~\ref{cor:1}, in the case of $r=1$, $2\pi-\frac{2\pi}{n-1}$ is an upper bound for $\theta$ over all simple polygons crossing $S$.
+It is noteworthy that this bound is tight in this case.
+The tightness is achieved when the inner point is at the center of a regular n-gons, as illustrated in Fig.~\ref{fig:5}. \end{remark}

+The following corollary improved the upper bound to $2\pi-\frac{2\pi}{d.m}$ where $d$ is depth of angular onion peeling on $S$ which is defined in~\cite{asaeedi2019nlp}.

+\begin{corollary} Let $S$ be a set of points in the plane, $CH$ be the convex hull of $S$, $m$ be the cardinality of edges of $CH$ and $d$ be the depth of angular onion peeling on $S$.
+If we replace algorithm 1 of~\cite[Theorem 3, Step 2.b of Algorithm 3]{asaeedi2019nlp} by the modified sweep arc algorithm, the upper bound $2\pi-\frac{2\pi}{d.m}$ is achieved for $\theta$. \end{corollary}

-Since the time complexity of sweep arc algorithm is $O(r)$, those of both algorithm 1 and 2 are $O(n\log{n}+rm)$.
-Based on Theorem~\ref{thrm:1}, $2\pi-\frac{2\pi}{r.m}$ is an upper bound for $\theta$.
-This bound is improved to $2\pi-\frac{2\pi}{d.m}$ in Theorem~\ref{thrm:2}.
+Since the time complexity of modified sweep arc algorithm is $O(r)$, those of both modified algorithm 2 and 3 are $O(n\log{n}+rm)$.
+Note that the modified algorithm 2 and 3 are those proposed in~\cite{asaeedi2019nlp} in which the algorithm 1 is replaced by the modified sweep arc algorithm.
+Based on corollary~\ref{cor:1}, the modified algorithm 2 constructs a polygon such that its internal angles are less than or equal to $2\pi-\frac{2\pi}{r.m}$.
+Based on corollary~\ref{cor:2}, this bound is improved to $2\pi-\frac{2\pi}{d.m}$ using modified algorithm 3.
 When $S$ is a set of $n$ points in the plane and the convex hull of $S$ has $n-1$ edges, the depth of angular onion peeling on $S$ is equal to 1.
-Hence, the upper bound for $\theta$ is equal to $2\pi-\frac{2\pi}{1.(n-1)}$ which confirms the Remark~\ref{rmk:1}.
+Hence, the upper bound for $\theta$ is equal to $2\pi-\frac{2\pi}{1.(n-1)}$ which confirms the remark~\ref{rmk:1}.

 Computing $\alpha$-concave hull on a set $S$ of points is an NP-complete problem~\cite{asaeedi2017alpha}.
 For all $\alpha>\theta$, $\alpha$-concave hull crosses all points of $S$.
-So, the polygon computed by algorithm 3 is an $\alpha$-polygon~\cite{asaeedi2017alpha} which approximates $\alpha$-concave hull of $S$.
+So, the polygon computed by modified algorithm 3 is an $\alpha$-polygon~\cite{asaeedi2017alpha} which approximates $\alpha$-concave hull of $S$.
 The following corollary shows the relation between $\alpha$-concave hull and the computed upper bound.

 \begin{corollary} Let $S$ be a set of points in the plane, $CH$ be the convex hull of $S$, $m$ be the cardinality of edges of $CH$ and $d$ be the depth of angular onion peeling on $S$.
 For all $\alpha>2\pi-\frac{2\pi}{d.m}$, there always exists an $\alpha$-concave hull $P$ on $S$ such that $P$ crosses all points of $S$. \end{corollary}